+"Malta is very much on the international investor radar.
 It has an open, diversified and growing economy."

-Michael Collis, CEO and Managing Director, BNF Bank Michael Collis, CEO and managing director of BNF Bank, gives two reasons for this soundness: "Malta has a robust regulatory environment and banks are conservative.
+Michael Collis, CEO and Managing Director, BNF Bank

+Michael Collis, CEO and managing director of BNF Bank, gives two reasons for this soundness: "Malta has a robust regulatory environment and banks are conservative.
 Even during the global financial crisis, they were resilient."
 BNF Bank is a shining example of this.
-Originally called Banif Bank, it established operations in Malta 10 years ago and its activities are split 50:50 between retail and cor- Faisal Holding acquired majority shares in the bank, "Our capital base has increased from \$28 million to \$96 million and we are rapEdward Scicl a, the capital city of N Minister for Finance idly increasing our market share.
-Our rebranding reflects our renewed vision - we want to build a new future with our clients, backed by a high level of service, and the ability to offer innovative products T "Malta is very much on the international investor radar.
+Originally called Banif Bank, it established operations in Malta 10 years ago and its activities are split 50:50 between retail and corporate banking.

+Since 2016, when Oatar's Al Faisal Holding acquired majority shares in the bank, "Our capital base has increased from \$28 million to \$96 million and we are rapand solutions," says Collis.

-and solutions," says Collis.
-"Our capital increase will enable us to increase our share of the larger-corporate sector, tap into new markets and further internationalize the bank," he says, noting that it already has excellent relations with bigger U.S. institutions, such as Bank of New York Mellon, and nesses move to Malta.
-"We are seeing a great deal of investment coming in at the moment and Malta is very much on the international investor radar,' he states; "It has an open, diversified and growing economy - Malis actively involved in helping busita has a lot to offer.' porate banking.
-Since 2016, when Qatar's Al Read the full version of this and other interviews in this report at www.prisma-reports.com as a jurisdiction and enhance the ecosystem surrounding the gaming industry.
+"Our capital increase will enable us to increase our share of the larger-corporate sector, tap into new markets and further internationalize the bank," he says, noting that it already has excellent relations with bigger U.S. institutions, such as Bank of New York Mellon, and is actively involved in helping businesses move to Malta.

+"We are seeing a great deal of investment coming in at the moment and Malta is very much on the international investor radar,' he states; "It has an open, diversified and growing economy - Malta has a lot to offer.'